InfinityHub/FE2D_forEM/docs/source/index.rst

 **Step 1**:
    Compile the code using the given Makefile.
 Make sure the required libraries are installed first.
 For details about how to compile the code, see `Compilation`_.

+**Step 2**:
+   Generate the mesh for the given 2-D problem.
+To do this, use the program `Triangle <https://www.cs.cmu.edu/~quake/triangle.html>`_ to generate the mesh files, which are provided to the code as part of input files.

 Compilation
 -----------